Supplement Clarity

 6. Does The Patient Still Take Black Seed Oil Today?

-The researchers do not say if he continued taking the concoction or not after the study was completed.
+The researchers do not say if he continued taking the concoction after the study was completed.
 I view this as a weakness of this study.
 I'd like to know this answer too.
-As of 2013, when the study was published, they referred to him as the “ex HIV patient.”
+As of 2013, when the study was published, they referred to him as the “ex-HIV patient.”

 7. Could This Just Be a Fluke Cure?